Satyashodhak Samaj: Legacy

-The doctrine of the Samaj left a major impact on India's intellectual and political spheres, especially in relation to non-brahman and Dalit politics.
-The non-Brahman movement owed a great deal to the Satyashodhak doctrines of universal rights and equality and the Samaj's arguments against brahman domination of social, religious, and political life.
-The Dalit political movement, which was separate from the non-Brahman one (as the non-Brahman movement did not often emphasize the particular political and social difficulties associated with the Dalit experience), continued to be affected by Phule's teachings into the early twentieth century.
+The doctrine of the Samaj left a major impact on India's intellectual and political spheres, especially in relation to non-Brahmin and Dalit politics.
+The non-Brahmin movement owed a great deal to the Satyashodhak doctrines of universal rights and equality and the Samaj's arguments against Brahmin domination of social, religious, and political life.
+The Dalit political movement, which was separate from the non-Brahmin one (as the non-Brahmin movement did not often emphasise the particular political and social difficulties associated with the Dalit experience), continued to be affected by Phule's teachings into the early twentieth century.